 We will make every attempt to list only in-stock items in, however there may be instances when a popular item may sell out quickly.
 Should this occur your order will be adjusted and processed immediately.
 Your credit card will only be charged for those items shipped.

 In the event of a credit card problem, we will e-mail you immediately to inform you of the situation.
 We will then wait up to 10 business days for your response and then e-mail you once more before canceling the order.
 Customer Service will respond to your e-mail within 48 business hours.
 Hours of operation for e-mail are Monday - Friday 9:00 am - 5:00 pm EST.

-Due to the high volume of orders we receive daily, our policy allows for up to 3-5 business days before your order is shipped out.
+Due to the high volume of orders we receive daily, our policy allows for up to 2-4 weeks before your order is shipped out.
 Sometimes we are able to ship our orders out within days of your original order place date.

 If payment on an auction order is unsuccessful at the close of the auction, MiLB Auctions will reach out to the winning bidder for each day the order remains unpaid and provide instructions for how to successfully checkout for your purchase.
 The order will then be automatically canceled if unpaid for 5 days after the close of the auction.